bluss/pyproject-local-kernel/README.md

 user-wide (using something like pipx, rye tools, uv tool, brew, or other method to install it.)

-### Rye

-- Rye is detected if the pyproject.toml contains `tool.rye.managed = true`
-  which Rye sets by default for its new projects.

 ### Uv

 - Uv is detected if the pyproject.toml contains `tool.uv`.
 It is also the